fairlearn/fairlearn/README.md

 rm -rf lib
 rm -rf node_modules
 ```
+These commands only need to be run when you want the latest version of the dashboard (after pulling from our GitHub repository).

 To verify that the cloned repository works (the pip package does not include the tests), run